jerseycheese/BootHillGM/Docs/UserStories.md

 ## MVP Features

 ### Character Creation
-- [ ] As a player, I want to see my character's essential skills (Shooting, Riding, Brawling) so that I know my character's specialties.
-  **Test Plan:**
-  - Ensure all essential skills are listed
-  - Verify that skill values are calculated correctly based on character attributes
-  - Check that skill updates are reflected immediately in the display **Status:** Partially implemented.
-Skills are defined in the data model, but display and calculation need completion.

 - [ ] As a player, I want to receive a simple background for my character so that I have a starting point for roleplaying.
   **Test Plan:**